QuantEcon/lecture-source-py/source/rst/lln_clt.rst

 The next figure shows this process for :math:`X_i \sim f`, where :math:`f` was specified as the convex combination of three different beta densities.

-(Taking a convex combination is an easy way to produce an irregular shape for :math:`f`).
+(Taking a convex combination is an easy way to produce an irregular shape for :math:`f`)

 In the figure, the closest density is that of :math:`Y_1`, while the furthest is that of :math:`Y_5`